tararoshan/ccat/submission.md

 won't be affected.
 If I had more time, I could flesh this out using the os.cwd() function.

+## How ccat Works
+In the installation section, we use `systmctl` to create a ccat.service file that will be used to run ccat.sh (which in turn runs the client.py script) after the machine has booted up.

+Once the script is run, the client reaches out to the server to see if it's available.
+If it's down, it sleeps and reaches out in a loop (to avoid being shown on the `top` list of processes).
+Once it's connected, the server and client exchange public RSA keys and the server sends out its password.
+If the password is correct, the controlling begins!

+Shell commands are executed using the `subprocess` python library and messages are encrypted using `pycryptodome`.

 ## Requirement Completion
 ### Remote shell access to host
 ccat uses the `subprocess` python library with the `shell=True` to run commands